Sanity Code: The Sanity Code

-From July 22–23, 1946, the NCAA, led by NCAA President Karl Leib, held a conference in Chicago to address issues within college athletics, particularly with regards to recruiting.
+From July 22–23, 1946, the NCAA, led by NCAA President Karl Leib, held a conference in Chicago to address issues within college athletics, particularly with recruiting.
 At the time, individual athletic conferences were considered the primary regulatory bodies in college sports, and as a result, this special meeting was considered a "Conference of Conferences", attracting representatives of 20 different conferences.
 During the meeting, the association developed a set of "Principles for the Conduct of Intercollegiate Athletics".
 Initially nicknamed the "Purity Code", "Sanity Code" was eventually adopted as a less pejorative alternative, becoming the common nickname for the principles.

-Much of the content of the Sanity Code was a reformulation of existing standards concerning amateurism.
-The code stated that universities could only offer scholarships to athletes on a needs-based basis and could not rescind scholarships if the recipient ceased to be a member of their athletics program.
-Additionally, officials from universities were barred from recruiting athletes by financially incentivizing them, and athletes at universities were required to meet the same academic standards as non-athletes.
-At the Chicago conference, there was also discussion on a rule that would have barred off-campus recruiting of athletes, though this proposal was ultimately voted down.
-To oversee enforcement of the code, the NCAA would also create two committees: the Fact Finding Committee and the Constitutional Compliance Committee.
+Much of the Sanity Code reiterated existing amateurism standards.
+The code stated that universities could only offer athletes scholarships that were needs-based and could not rescind scholarships if the recipient ceased to be a member of their athletics program.
+Additionally, university officials were barred from recruiting with financial incentives, and student athletes were required to meet the same academic standards as non-athletes.
+At the Chicago conference, a rule was discussed that would have barred off-campus recruiting of athletes, though it was ultimately voted down.
+To oversee enforcement, the NCAA would create two committees: the Fact Finding Committee and the Constitutional Compliance Committee.
 The former would investigate instances of code violation, while the latter would serve as arbiters, granted the power to interpret the code and assess whether an infraction had occurred.
 The only punishment stipulated by the code was expulsion from the NCAA, which could only be performed by a two-thirds vote of NCAA member institutions present at a convention.
 According to economist Andrew Zimbalist, the code was considered a compromise between the southern conferences and the future members of the Ivy League.